as595/NITheP/LECTURES/README.md

 * [This document](http://ska-sdp.org/sites/default/files/attachments/ska-tel-sdp-0000013_06_performancemodel_0.pdf) from the SKA [Science Data Processor (SDP)](http://ska-sdp.org) design consortium provides a parametric model for the computational complexity of the imaging pipeline for the SKA.

+#### Python Notebooks:

+* You can make your own Fourier/Furrier Cat with [this notebook](https://github.com/as595/AllOfYourBases/blob/master/TIARA/RadioImaging/FourierCat.ipynb).

 ---

 ### Lecture 3: Real time classification at SKA-scale for time domain astrophysics